level23/druid-client/README.md

 #### `kill()`

 The `kill()` method will return a `KillTaskBuilder` object.
-This allows you to specify the interval and optionally the task Id for your task.
+This allows you to specify the interval and optionally the task ID for your task.
 You can then execute it.

 The kill task will delete all __unused__ segments which match with your given interval.
 If you often re-index your data you probably want to also use this task a lot, otherwise you will also store all old versions of your data.